Home EuropeThe 5 Largest Mediterranean Sea Islands

 Some have experienced political tensions, while others are known for their strong regional identities.
 Their enduring appeal makes them some of the most fascinating destinations in the Mediterranean Sea.

-Here are the five largest islands in the Mediterranean, ranked by size.
+Here are the five largest islands in the Mediterranean Sea, ranked by size.
 Each island radiates its own unique charm, offering experiences that touch the soul and inspire cherished memories in visitors.

 5. Crete